 Cooking Fire Safety

 Cooking can be relaxing and fun, bringing family and friends together.
-Cooking is also the number one cause of home fires and home injuries.
-Being mindful while you cook can go a long way to helping prevent these fires.
+But cooking is also the number one cause of home fires and home fire injuries.
+The good news is that most cooking fires are preventable.
+A few safe habits in the kitchen can go a long way toward protecting your home and family.

 Cooking Fire Safety Facts